-Since more and more airlines are charging for checking a bag on your flight, more and more people are trying to fly with only a carry-on bag.
+With airlines increasingly charging for checking a bag on your flight, it’s become common for many people to fly with only a carry-on bag (also known as “hand baggage” or “cabin baggage” in Europe).
 If you’re one of them, and looking to get the largest carry-on bag you can to avoid checking luggage, you need to consider what airlines you’ll be flying and whether your bag will qualify for carry-on or not.

 The generally accepted maximum carry-on bag size in the U.S. is 22″ x 14″ x 9″ (55.88cm x 35.56cm x 22.86cm) or 45″ linear inches (length + width + height).
 While this rule holds for most domestic carriers in the United States, it doesn’t apply when you look at airlines worldwide because each airline sets their own carry-on baggage restrictions.

-For instance, if you ever plan on taking your carry-on bag through Europe, you should know that the popular budget airline Ryanair has a size limit of 55cm x 40cm x 20 cm or 21.65″ x 15.75″ x 7.87″.
+For instance, if you ever plan on taking your carry-on bag through Europe, you should know that the popular budget airline Ryanair has a size limit of 55cm x 40cm x 20cm or 21.65″ x 15.75″ x 7.87″ (and they’ll charge you extra to carry on your carry-on!).
 Air China has the same bag size restrictions.
 That last figure, measuring the depth of your bag, is over 1.1 inches less than the standard 9″ limit for depth.
 Lufthansa is more lenient with a 55 cm x 40 cm x 23 cm carry-on size restriction.

 When you piece all these different baggage restrictions together, the result is that if you want a carry-on bag that will “fly” with all major airlines worldwide, you want a bag with a the following measurements: